actuallySaptarshi/supabase_ai_app/README.md

 3. **Environment Configuration**

-    Change these vars to your supabase url and anonkey:
+    Change these vars to your supabase url and anonkey in `lib/main.dart`:

         await Supabase.initialize(
             url: 'https://YOUR_SUPABASE_URL',